BioBoost/object-oriented-programming-using-java/starting_in_java/starting_in_java.md

 ![Syntax Error indicated by NetBeans](img/semicolon_expected.png)

-Strings can be concatenated in Java using a `+` between the different parts.
-Java can also concatenate strings with other things such as numbers.
+Strings can be concatenated in Java by placing a `+` sign between the different parts.
+Java can also concatenate strings with other types such as numbers.
 The code below shows different examples of string concatenations.

 ```java
 public static void main(String[] args) {